 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Jove on August 28, 2007 in paperback and has 533 pages.
+It is part of the Jack Reacher #4 series and is a This thriller is a paperback edition that was published by Jove on August 28, 2007 and has 533 pages.

 Fourth in the Jack Reacher suspense series revolving around Reacher, a big man with nothing to prove and a heart of gold.

 In 2001, Running Blind was nominated for the Barry Award for Best Novel.

 Hoo, boy, Jack is between a rock and a harder place.
 And with a little help from Child, Jack pulls the wool over their eyes and exposes the true killer.
 Somehow, I knew who it was, but I just couldn’t figure it out.
 Not until the end when the truth had to be spoon fed me!
 Looking back, all the clues were there.
 I was just too busy racing through the pages to find out whodunnit.

 Very clever, very tense.
 And very dramatic.
 Yeah, I know vigilantism is wrong, but the law only seems available to either the rich or the criminals.
 I like Jack’s so-very efficient approach.

 The FBI’s power is terrifying.They just walked all over Reacher.
 If I were in charge and a profiler had their head so far up their own ass, I’d be taking a much harder look at other possibilities and not getting trapped into just one perspective.
 I just cracked up when the FBI gets all excited ’cause Jack doesn’t have pjs.
 Man, they have got to get a life.
 I am curious as to how the Feds got to Garrison ahead of him.